For decades, Pap smears have been a critical health tool for women.

-“A Pap can sometimes help us find other conditions, like infections,” said Ana Cepin, assistant professor of obstetrics and gynecology at Columbia University Medical Center and medical director of New York-Presbyterian’s Family Planning Clinic.
+“A Pap can sometimes help us find other conditions, like infections,” says Dr. Ana Cepin, assistant professor of obstetrics and gynecology at Columbia University Medical Center and medical director of New York-Presbyterian’s Family Planning Clinic.
 “But that’s certainly not a primary reason why a woman should have a Pap smear done.”

 The link between HPV and cervical cancer

 HPV is also the most common sexually transmitted infection.
-“Almost everyone will have a transient HPV infection at some point in their lifetime,” said Lisa Barroilhet, associate professor of gynecologic oncology at the University of Wisconsin.
+“Almost everyone will have a transient HPV infection at some point in their lifetime,” says Dr. Lisa Barroilhet, associate professor of gynecologic oncology at the University of Wisconsin.
 A transient infection is one that clears up on its own, usually within 12 months.

 Aside from cervical cancer, HPV can also cause other cancers, including anal cancer, throat cancer and penile cancer.
 There are currently three FDA-approved vaccines that protect against HPV infection.
 Every year in the U.S., HPV causes 33,700 cancers in men and women, but HPV vaccination can prevent more than 31,000 of the cancers from ever developing, according to the CDC.
 The CDC recommends that both boys and girls get the HPV vaccine during adolescence, ideally before sexual activity begins.
 Until recently, HPV vaccination was only approved for people 26 and younger, but the FDA expanded approval to men and women ages 27 to 45.